SuperAwesomeLTD/pj-portal-roblox-connect-module/readme.md

 # PopJam Portal Roblox Connect Module v1.2.3

 This module enables your game to host PopJam jam sessions.
 It facilitates acquisition of an event setup code from a player, usually a PopJam moderator.
 Using the [PopJam Portal Roblox Web API SDK](https://github.com/SuperAwesomeLTD/pj-portal-roblox-web-api-sdk/tree/PopJam-rebrand), this setup code is validated.
-Once validated, a server is reserved.
-The details are then submitted for use during the event.
+Once validated, a server is reserved just for the event!
+Finally, the teleport details are submitted to PopJam for use in the [PopJam Portal](https://www.roblox.com/games/7649372402)!

 [![Download](img/download.png)](https://github.com/SuperAwesomeLTD/pj-portal-roblox-connect-module/releases)